awilson96/jacobs_ladder/README.md

 To get started with running MidiManager.py do the following:
 1. Download MIDI-OX and loopMIDI
 2. Setup two virtual ports in loopMIDI.
 This is done by creating a name for the port and pressing the plus sign.
 Name the first port `jacobs_ladder` and the second port `jacob`.
 3. Next you will need to make 12 output ports labelled [0, 1, 2, ...
 23].
-This creates tweleve output ports per MidiController instance as you need one output port for every unique note per instance (12 unique notes times 2 instances).
+This creates twelve output ports per MidiController instance as you need one output port for every unique note per instance (12 unique notes times 2 instances).
 4. You can close out of the loopMIDI program as the ports stay up after the application is closed.
 To stop the connection you must click on the port in loopMIDI and then click the minus sign.
 5. Now open up MIDI-OX and select Options > Midi Devices...
 6. A new window will open with all of the devices you have available for MIDI input and output.
 For Midi Input select your keyboard, and for Midi output select the ports you created in step 2 called `jacobs_ladder`